nopSolutions/nopCommerce-Docs/en/developer/tutorials/db-schema.md

 ### Product attributes

-Then let's consider the scheme of attributes and their combinations presented below:
+Then let's consider the schema of attributes and their combinations presented below:

 ![Product attributes](_static/db-schema/product-attributes.jpg)

 ### Tier price

-If you use tier pricing for products you should also pay attention to the following scheme:
+If you use tier pricing for products you should also pay attention to the following schema:

 ![Tier price](_static/db-schema/tier-price.jpg)

 ### Inventory by warehouses

-Although this feature is not used often, it might be useful to give a scheme for accounting for goods in a particular warehouse:
+Although this feature is not used often, it might be useful to give a schema for accounting for goods in a particular warehouse:

 ![Inventory by warehouses](_static/db-schema/stock-quantity-history.jpg)